vaughnteegarden/slate/source/includes/_howto.md

 Once logged in, you have access to the consumer's records.
 These include:
 * Consumer Profile - Via the `ConsumerProfileManager`.
 Name, email, and device profile (phone info) for the consumer
 * Address Book - Via the `AddressbookManager`.
-A collection of postal addresses, to be used for ship-to and bill-to purposes.
+A collection of postal addresses, to be used for ship-to and bill-to purposes
 * Favorites - Via the `FavouriteManager`.
 A collection of devices that can be topped up.
 A favorite can represent a mobile phone, a tollway transponder, or other device/account.
 * Wallet - Via the `WalletManager`.
 Wallet lets you store credit card info securely, and lets the consumer maintain the list of cards.
 There can be multiple cards.